Umakraft/Umakraft/Refinery/Overview.md

 The Refinery never communicates directly with external APIs.

-All information entering the Refinery must originate from the **Vault**, ensuring that only trusted and validated data is processed.
+All information entering the Refinery must originate from the **Vault**, ensuring that only trusted and validated information is processed.

-This separation allows the UmaMoe architecture to focus on **data acquisition**, while the Refinery focuses on **data transformation and distribution**.
+The Refinery also does not deliver products to external systems.
+Its responsibility ends once completed products have been safely stored inside the **Depot**.

 ---

+## Design Principle

+The Refinery is responsible for **transforming information, not distributing it**.

+Every finished product within the Depot has already been refined and compiled into a standardized structure, allowing downstream architectures to consume consistent and reliable products without needing to understand how they were created.

+---

-The Refinery serves as the operational engine of UmaKraft, transforming verified information into meaningful products that power every feature of the project.
+The Refinery serves as UmaKraft's production facility, transforming trusted information into finished products that are ready for the next stage of the system.